xdmushui/partner-center-sdk/develop/get-a-customer-subscription-usage-summary.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This topic describes how to get the **SubscriptionUsageSummary** resource.
+You can use the **SubscriptionUsageSummary** resource to get a subscription usage summary for a customer.
 This resource represents the subscription usage summary of a specific Azure service or resource during the current billing period.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.
-- A customer ID (**customer-tenant-id**).
-If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
+- A customer identifier (**customer-tenant-id**).
+If you do not have a customer's identifier, you can look up the identifier in Partner Center by choosing the customer from the customers list, selecting **Account**, then saving their **Microsoft ID**.
-- A subscription ID
+- A subscription identifier

 ## C\#

-To get a subscription usage summary for a subscription of a customer.
+To get a subscription usage summary for a customer's subscription:

 1. Use your **IAggregatePartner.Customers** collection to call the **ById()** method.
 2. Then call the Subscriptions property, as well as **UsageSummary** property.
 Finish by calling the Get() or GetAsync() methods.